hrcorval/behavex/README.md

 > behavex -t @TAG --parallel-processes 3 --show-progress-bar

 The progress bar is implemented using the **tqdm** library.
-You can change the progress bar format by adding the following setting in the behave configuration file:
+You can change the progress bar format by adding the following setting to the BehaveX configuration file:

 > [tqdm]
 >